 Her real stories are written for and appeal to children worldwide.
 She is a wonderfully imaginative story-teller in the classic tradition, writing the kinds of books young readers pick up to read again - and again - the ultimate test of great children's writing.

-Amy's other titles include What Survives is Gold; The 100 Days - Claiming Back New Zealand - and Deep Down Things.
+Her other titles to date include What Survives is Gold; The 100 Days - Claiming Back New Zealand - and Deep Down Things.